javahonk/SpringBootAdmin_1.5.1.RELEASE/README.md

-# SpringBootAdmin_1.5.1.RELEASE
+# SpringBoot Admin built on Spring 1.5.1_Relaese

-This tutorial is for SpringBootAdmin where SpringBoot 1.5.1_Release version has been used
+Its working code